Unconsciousness is when a person is unable to respond to people and activities. Doctors often call this a coma or being in a comatose state.

 - If you see a person fainting, try to prevent a fall.
 Lay the person flat on the floor and raise their feet about 12 inches (30 centimeters).

-- If fainting is likely due to low blood sugar, give the person something sweet to eat or drink when they become conscious.
+- If fainting is likely due to low blood sugar, give the person something sweet to eat or drink only when they become conscious.

 If the person is unconscious from choking: